 Salute to Vienna has been an official trademark of Attila Glatz Concert Productions Inc. since 1995.

-Salute to Vienna has grown into the largest simultaneously produced live concert series of its kind in North America.
+Salute to Vienna has grown into the largest simultaneously produced live concert series of its kind in North America with three PBS Specials.

 A Salute to Vienna for PBS

 A Salute to Vienna on PBS was created by Attila and Marion Glatz, based on their world-renowned North American live concert series, Salute to Vienna.
 A Salute to Vienna was recorded live in the historic Wiener Konzerthaus in April 2013.
 Co-hosted by internationally-renowned mezzo-soprano, Frederica von Stade and Academy Award-winning actor, Maximilian Schell.
 A Salute to Vienna featured over 130 performers including the Symphony Orchestra of the Volksoper, Vienna, The Vienna Boys Choir, several singers (including special guest Russell Watson), and dancers from the Association Vienna State Opera Ballet.

 A Salute to Vienna continues to be aired by PBS.
 Check your local listings for scheduled presentations of the taped concert.

 Filmed at the historic Vigado Theatre in Budapest, this performance was filmed in 2020 and is now airing on PBS Television.
 Filled to the brim with the same joyful singing, dancing, and full orchestra that audiences all across North America have celebrated with since 1995, this concert features the Blue Danube Waltz, excerpts from beloved operettas, and a dash of Hungarian paprika!

 Salute to Vienna and Budapest continues to be aired by PBS.
 Check your local listings for scheduled presentations of the taped concert.